The Sons of Sultan Bey

 But the Jinni said, “You are my guest tonight, O son of Sultan Bey, and can a Jinni harm his guest?
 I regret I have no feast to prepare in your honor.
 But I bid you to partake of my gold, for this hill is full of gold, and I am its guardian.
 I will give you as much as you can carry away with all your servants and all your animals.”

-The Jinni took the Prince to the hill, and showed him a great door that opened to a tunnel, and the tunnel led to caverns that were filled to the very top with gold.
+The Jinni took the Prince to the hill and showed him a great door that opened to a tunnel.
+The tunnel led to caverns that were filled to the very top with gold.
 The Prince called his servants and commanded them to drop all his baggage and to abandon it.
 He commanded them to load every camel, every donkey, every bag, and every horse with gold.

 When his caravan was loaded, the Prince thought, “I have surely won the kingdom, and I will sit as Sultan in my father’s place, for can my brothers bring back what I am bringing?
 I have every saddle bag and even every pocket filled with gold.”
 He commanded his caravan to get started, and he started to march back to his father’s country.